API Settings¶

 Keystone-API requires a random secret key to sign and verify requests.

-Secret keys are conventionally 50 characters long and can be generated using common unities like openssl.
+Secret keys are conventionally 50 characters long and can be generated using common utilities like openssl.

 For example: openssl rand -base64 48 | cut -c1-50